-GIS data should be submitted as an attachment to the Application Form.
-For small-scale projects, GIS data may not be required, but should be provided if available.
+GIS data should be submitted as an attachment to the Application Form - check the appropriate box to indicate whether GIS data is attached or not available.
+For small-scale projects, GIS data may not be required to consider an application complete, but it should be provided if available.
 Please contact LWB staff for assistance in determining whether GIS data is required (see Appendix A for contact information).